-At March 31, 2020, the Company had regulatory net capital of \$106.7 million which was \$99.2 million in excess of its required net capital of \$7.5 million.
-The Company's ratio of net capital to aggregate debit items was 28.51%.
+At March 31, 2021, the Company had regulatory net capital of \$162.6 million which was \$158.5 million in excess of its required net capital of \$4.1 million.
+The Company's ratio of net capital to aggregate debit items was 80.14%.

-Additionally, under Rule 15c3-3, the Company had cash on deposit of \$5.0 million in the special reserve bank account for the exclusive benefit of customers, with no additional required deposit at March 31, 2020.
-The Company was not required to deposit in or withdraw from the special reserve bank account for the calculation performed as of March 31, 2020.
-The cash on deposit remains at
+Under Rule 15c3-3, the Company had cash on deposit of \$14.7 million in the special reserve bank accounts for the exclusive benefit of customers, with no additional required deposit at March 31, 2021.
+Additionally, under Rule 15c3-3, the Company had cash on deposit of \$250 thousand in a special reserve bank account for the exclusive benefit of broker dealers ("PAB reserve bank account").
+The Company was not required to deposit in or withdraw from either of the two special reserve bank accounts or the PAB bank account for the calculations performed as of March 31, 2021.
+The cash on deposit remains at \$14.7 million and \$250 thousand for the special reserve bank accounts for the exclusive benefit of customers, and the PAB reserve bank account, respectively.

-12. Regulatory Requirements (Continued)
+12. Regulatory Requirements (continued)

-\$5.0 million.
 Advances to affiliates, dividend payments, and other equity withdrawals are subject to certain notification and other provisions of the SEC Uniform Net Capital Rule and other regulatory bodies.
-The Company did not require any such notification during the year ended March 31, 2020.
+The Company did not require any such notification during the year ended March 31, 2021.